T. O'Conor Sloane III: Historical

 Sloane, a direct descendant of the O'Conors of Connaught, Ireland, held a lifelong interest in both Irish and American history, politics and literature; his editorial work at Devin-Adair in particular, reflected this.
 He believed that to be erudite in one's family history and heritage informed professional endeavors and contributions to society, cultural sensibilities, military service and civic responsibilities, political views, and religious faith.
-Accordingly, Sloane once required his grandson, Justin T. O'Conor Sloane to write down approximately 2,000 years of historical figures and events from the book by Dr. John O'Donovan, The O'Conors of Connaught: An Historical Memoir (Hodges, Figgis, and Co., 1891), one of the many books on Irish history in Sloane's personal library.
-His grandmother, Isabel Mitchel Sloane, was the daughter of John Mitchel, the Irish patriot, political writer, newspaper editor and publisher, and the author of several books, including the Jail Journal (Cameron, Ferguson & Company, 1880); as well, she was the aunt of John Purroy Mitchel, the 95th mayor of New York City from 1914 to 1917.
+His grandmother, Isabel Mitchel Sloane, was the daughter of Jane Mitchel, née Verner and John Mitchel, the Irish patriot, political writer, newspaper editor and publisher, and the author of several books, including the Jail Journal (Cameron, Ferguson & Company, 1880); as well, she was the aunt of John Purroy Mitchel, the 95th mayor of New York City from 1914 to 1917.
 Sloane's uncle, John Eyre Sloane, married Thomas Edison's daughter Madeleine.
 He was also a descendant of Auguste Chouteau, the founder of St. Louis, Missouri and his great-great uncle was Charles O'Conor of New York City, a lawyer who battled "Boss" Tweed and Tammany Hall and was the first Catholic presidential nominee, a Bourbon Democrat, on the Straight-Out Democratic Party ticket with John Quincy Adams II in the 1872 United States presidential election.

+Sloane's grandson is Justin T. O'Conor Sloane, an author, publisher and the editor of Worlds of IF magazine and Galaxy Science Fiction magazine.

 Literary Correspondence

 Sloane corresponded with many notable figures during his editorial tenure at Doubleday and Devin-Adair, some of which is preserved in the archival collections of Georgia O'Keeffe, A. M. Sullivan, James Rorty, Selden Rodman, Edward Steichen, Robert Payne, Max Eastman, Parker Tyler, Leah Brenner, Harry Sylvester, Austin Clarke, Otto Grossman, Frank Hughes, Mary Kennedy, Edward C. McAleer, and others.

-One of Sloane's editorial projects at Doubleday involved a request to the international law firm of Sullivan and Cromwell to examine the papers of former CIA director Allen Dulles concerning the Bay of Pigs Invasion, his letter caught the attention of the CIA and is archived in their library, the National Archives Building, in College Park, Maryland.
+One of Sloane's editorial projects at Doubleday involved a request to the international law firm of Sullivan and Cromwell to examine the papers of former CIA director Allen Dulles concerning the Bay of Pigs Invasion, his letter caught the attention of the CIA and is archived in the National Archives Building, in College Park, Maryland.